nutorbit/probability-calibration/README.md

 # probability-calibration

 Probability calibration is a technique to calibrate the probabilities of a classifier.
-This package provides a simple interface to calibrate the probabilities of a sklearn-stype classifier.
-The package also provides a set of calibration methods.
+This package provides a simple interface to calibrate the probabilities of a classifier (sklearn-like interface).

 ## Methods